dps923/winter2017/assignments/a5-ict-curriculum.md

 <br>

 #### Verify that the app runs
 First, run the app in the iOS Simulator, so that you know that it does successfully run.
-It will display a list of your professors' names, and enable you to tap/select a name to show a details view (that has a title that matches the tapped/selected professor name).
+It will display a list of your professors' names, and enable you to tap/select a name to show a details view (which has a title that matches the tapped/selected professor name).

 Next, return to the iOS Simulator's home screen.
 Delete the app.
 How?
 Tap (click) and hold, until all the icons show an "X" badge and begin wiggling.
 Tap/click the "X" badge, and confirm that you want to delete the app.